adamkurth/reborn_dev/doc/source/installation.rst

 The following suggestions should work on Linux or MacOS.
 We have not thoroughly tested bornagain on MS Windows.

-In principle, "setting up" bornagain should be as simple as including the base directory of the bornagain git repo in your python path.
-You'll probably find that you need to install some dependencies, but all of them are known to install easily with pip or conda.
-There are some pieces of Fortran code in bornagain that need to be compiled, but they *should* auto-compile on first import.
+In principle, setting up bornagain should be as simple as including the base directory of the bornagain git repo in your python path.
+You'll probably find that you need to install some dependencies, but all of them are known to install easily with pip or conda (however, there may be some extra steps to enable GPU computatoins -- see the relevant section below).
+There are some pieces of Fortran code in bornagain that need to be compiled, but they should auto-compile on first import.

-While it is possible to "install" bornagain using the provided `setup.py` script, this is not recommended because bornagain is under development and its API is not considered to be stable.
+While it is possible to install bornagain using the provided `setup.py` script, this is not recommended because bornagain is under development and its API is not stable.
 It is instead recommended that you keep a clone of the bornagain git repository where you are doing your analysis or simulations so that you can reproduce your results in the future.
-One way to track the *exact* version of bornagain used in your project is to add it as a `git submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ to your project's git repository (however, this is probably a nuisance if you are new to programming and git).
+One way to track the *exact* version of bornagain used in your project is to add it as a `git submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ to your project's git repository.

 Dependencies
 ------------